home-sweet-gnome/dash-to-panel/README.md

 # Dash to Panel
 ![screenshot](https://github.com/jderose9/dash-to-panel/raw/master/media/screenshot.png)

-## An icon-only taskbar for the GNOME Shell
+## An icon taskbar for the GNOME Shell
-An icon-only taskbar for the Gnome Shell.
+An icon taskbar for the Gnome Shell.
 This extension moves the dash into the gnome main panel (top bar) to behave as an icon-only task manager similar to that found in KDE Plasma and Windows 7+.

 ## Installation from source